Optimal Spectral Recovery of a Planted Vector in a Subspace: Abstract

 \section{Abstract}

-Recovering a planted vector $v$ in an $n$-dimensional random subspace of $\mathbb{R}^N$ is a generic task related to many problems in machine learning and statistics, such as dictionary learning, subspace recovery, and principal component analysis.
+Recovering a planted vector $v$ in an $n$-dimensional random subspace of $\mathbb{R}^N$ is a generic task related to many problems in machine learning and statistics, such as dictionary learning, subspace recovery, principal component analysis, and non-Gaussian component analysis.
 In this work, we study computationally efficient estimation and detection of a planted vector $v$ whose $\ell_4$ norm differs from that of a Gaussian vector with the same $\ell_2$ norm.
-For instance, in the special case of an $N \rho$-sparse vector $v$ with Rademacher nonzero entries, our results include the following: \begin{enumerate} \item[(1)] We give an improved analysis of (a slight variant of) the spectral method proposed by Hopkins, Schramm, Shi, and Steurer, showing that it approximately recovers $v$ with high probability in the regime $n \rho \ll \sqrt{N}$.
-In contrast, previous work required either $\rho \ll 1/\sqrt{n}$ or $n \sqrt{\rho} \lesssim \sqrt{N}$ for polynomial-time recovery.
-Our result subsumes both of these conditions (up to logarithmic factors) and also treats the dense case $\rho = 1$ which was not previously considered. \item[(2)] Akin to $\ell_\infty$ bounds for eigenvector perturbation, we establish an entrywise error bound for the spectral estimator via a leave-one-out analysis, from which it follows that thresholding recovers $v$ exactly. \item[(3)] We study the associated detection problem and show that in the regime $n \rho \gg \sqrt{N}$, any spectral method from a large class (and more generally, any low-degree polynomial of the input) fails to detect the planted vector.
-This establishes optimality of our upper bounds and offers evidence that no polynomial-time algorithm can succeed when $n \rho \gg \sqrt{N}$. \end{enumerate}
+For instance, in the special case where $v$ is an $N \rho$-sparse vector with Bernoulli--Gaussian or Bernoulli--Rademacher entries, our results include the following:

+(1) We give an improved analysis of a slight variant of the spectral method proposed by Hopkins, Schramm, Shi, and Steurer (2016), showing that it approximately recovers $v$ with high probability in the regime $n \rho \ll \sqrt{N}$.
+This condition subsumes the conditions $\rho \ll 1/\sqrt{n}$ or $n \sqrt{\rho} \lesssim \sqrt{N}$ required by previous work up to polylogarithmic factors.
+We achieve $\ell_\infty$ error bounds for the spectral estimator via a leave-one-out analysis, from which it follows that a simple thresholding procedure exactly recovers $v$ with Bernoulli--Rademacher entries, even in the dense case $\rho = 1$.

+(2) We study the associated detection problem and show that in the regime $n \rho \gg \sqrt{N}$, any spectral method from a large class (and more generally, any low-degree polynomial of the input) fails to detect the planted vector.
+This matches the condition for recovery and offers evidence that no polynomial-time algorithm can succeed in recovering a Bernoulli--Gaussian vector $v$ when $n \rho \gg \sqrt{N}$.

 {

 }